-Employment Specialist Interview

-Can you describe the range of

-employment and educational services

-that you provide?

-[Use their responses to guide whether you

-ask the questions listed below, and use

-reflections and summaries as it pertains to

-below questions as you receive information

-here.]:

-How do you motivate clients to consider

-competitive work?
-[Seek examples of how

-employment specialist may bring up the

-subject of work with clients.
-Also ask if they

-have received any training in motivational

-interviewing, and if so, how that is used in

-engagement.]

-engagement.]

-Can you describe the vocational

-assessment process?
-What forms are

-used?
+Employment Specialist Interview\ Can you describe the range of employment and educational services that you provide?
+[Use their responses to guide whether you ask the questions listed below, and use reflections and summaries as it pertains to below questions as you receive information here.]: How do you motivate clients to consider competitive work?
+[Seek examples of how employment specialist may bring up the subject of work with clients.
+Also ask if they have received any training in motivational interviewing, and if so, how that is used in engagement.]
+Can you describe the vocational assessment process?
+What forms are used?
 What information is collected?

-[Specifically ask if they are using the

-Career Profile.]

-Career Frome.j

-How is it determined who is assessed and

-when assessments are completed?

-, , , , , , , , , , , , , , , , , , ,

-How is the information that is wathoused

-How is the information that is gathered

-in the assessment used?
-[Listen for

-language pertaining to job search and

-ongoing supports and ask for examples in

-who has an assessment and how it has

-been used.
-Also ask to see a completed

-assessment if you do not see one in the

-chart review.]
+[Specifically ask if they are using the Career Profile.]
+How is it determined who is assessed and when assessments are completed?
+How is the information that is gathered in the assessment used?
+[Listen for language pertaining to job search and ongoing supports and ask for examples in who has an assessment and how it has been used.
+Also ask to see a completed assessment if you do not see one in the chart review.]